Heinkel He 177 Greif: Operational history

 While Steinbock was unsuccessful, the He 177 did achieve some successes.
-During Steinbock crews typically carried two 1,800 kg (3,970 lb) and two 1,000 kg (2,200 lb) bombs.
+During Steinbock, crews typically carried two 1,800 kg (3,970 lb) and two 1,000 kg (2,200 lb) bombs.
 Climbing to 7,000 m (22,965 ft) while still over German territory, the He 177s approached the target in a shallow dive, both engines throttled back, the pilot putting his aircraft into a gliding descent to take it across the bomb release-point at about 4,500 m (14,760 ft).
 After releasing the bombs the pilot re-opened the throttles, but continued the descent at approximately 200 m (656 ft) per minute.
 The bombers typically re-entered German airspace at an altitude of 750 m (2,460 ft), and headed back to base.
 By such means, the He 177s were able to keep up speeds of about 600 to 700 km/h during their withdrawal phase.
 The higher speed and constant change of altitude made interceptions difficult, increasing the survivability of the aircraft, but decreased bombing accuracy and concentration.
 With an average loss rate of 60% for bomber aircraft types used in Operation Steinbock, the He 177's loss rate below 10% made it the most survivable bomber in the campaign.

 In February 1944, at around the same time as Operation Steinbock, He 177s and Dornier Do 217s carrying Henschel Hs 293 glide bombs attacked Allied shipping off the Anzio beachhead.

 On the Eastern Front, the most notable action by the He 177 was a mass raid of some 87 aircraft against railway targets in the Velikiye Luki area, about 450 km west of Moscow on 19 July 1944.
 The participating Staffeln flew in three large attack wedges of about thirty aircraft, each loaded with four 250 kg (551 lb) or two 500 kg (1,102 lb) bombs.
 During this action, carried out in daylight at altitudes in excess of 6,000 m (19,690 ft), losses were relatively light.
 The Soviet Air Force, equipped mainly for low-level interception and ground-attack roles, could do little to hinder the high-flying bombers.

-In common with most piston-engined German bombers, the He 177 was grounded from the summer of 1944 due to the implementation of the Emergency Fighter Program as well as the Allied bombing of German fuel production facilities.
+In common with most piston-engined German bombers, the He 177 was grounded from the summer of 1944 due to the implementation of the Emergency Fighter Program (Jägernotprogrammas) as well as the Allied bombing of German fuel production facilities.